 Exactly as before you can just download the Worksheet and print it out or you can draw them manually as explained in the Blackletter section.

 And some step by step examples.
 When you are writing the Fraktur Script it is important that you draw the lines with a smooth motion.

-As before I would recommend drawing the whole alphabet at least twice and before you move on the capital letters you should write a few sentences only using the lower case letters.
+As before I would recommend drawing the whole alphabet at least twice and before you move on to the capital letters you should write a few sentences only using the lowercase letters.
 After you feel confident enough you can move on to the capital letters.

-Here the capital letters are a lot easier but as before just concentrade on the individual lines and you will be fine.
+Here the capital letters are a lot easier but as before just concentrate on the individual lines and you will be fine.

 As before write the whole alphabet at least twice and then you can move on to writing some sentences of your own choosing.

 And the Third Script!

 This script is rather special.
 It is a script, that I got from an

 He started writing at the age of 6 by copying the Scripts from old books.
 When I met him he was almost 90 years old and he was still writing calligraphy with a steady hand.